pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 Each bank is designed to be configured to support different categorization schemes and types.

-As mentioned above objectives come in two basic varieties or genus
+As mentioned above objectives come in three basic varieties or genus
-types: TOPIC and OUTCOMES and the default categorization scheme uses Bloom’s taxonomy.
+types: TOPIC, OUTCOME, and GENERIC_OUTCOME, and the default categorization scheme uses Bloom’s taxonomy.

-Example #1 Finding all the allowed objective types
+Example #1 Find all the allowed objective types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `https://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/mc3-objectivebank%3A1%40MIT-OEIT/types/genus/objective <https://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/mc3-objectivebank%3A1%40MIT-OEIT/types/genus/objective>`__